jbhopkins/bioxtasraw/docs/source/tutorial/s1_mw.rst

 If ATSAS is installed, RAW also provides an additional two methods of MW calculation using the ATSAS tools, for a total of six different methods:

-*   From classificiation by machine learning (ATSAS datclass/Shape&Size)
+*   From classification by machine learning (ATSAS datclass/Shape&Size)
 *   From a Bayesian estimation based on concentration independent methods (ATSAS datmw bayes)